Northern2104/rsschool-2019Q1-cv/cv.md

 **Education**

 Finished courses on the __basics of HTML / CSS__, as well as the main course __JS/React__(studied at __myfreedeom.by__).
 Studied books “React.js The course for beginners” M. Paciansky, “Head First JavaScript Programming: A Brain-Friendly Guide” E. Freeman & E. Robson.

 **English**

 Studied only on video tapes from the 90s.
-Yes, and some of them were in German… I can read and translate with a dictionary (Google Translate is my best frend!)
+Yes, and some of them were in German… I can read and translate with a dictionary (Google Translate is my best frend!).

 My level is __Pre-Intermediate (A2)__.